cvmfs/doc-cvmfs/cpt-quickstart.rst

 Windows / WSL2
 ~~~~~~~~~~~~~~

-Follow the `Windows instructions <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ to install the Windows Subsytem for Linux (WSL2).
+Follow the `Windows instructions <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_ to install the Windows Subsystem for Linux (WSL2).
 Install any of the Linux distributions and follow the instructions for the distribution in this guide.
 Whenever you open the Linux distribution, run